giflw/jagrosk-swagger/README.md

 # jagrosk-swagger

-A simple wrapper for lightweight web frameworks in Java, like SParkJava or Javalin.
+A simple wrapper for lightweight web frameworks in Java, like SparkJava or Javalin.